jkjung-avt/tensorrt_demos/README.md

    $ make
    ```

 4. Run the `trt_googlenet.py` demo program.
-You could use `--help` option to display help messages.
-In short, use `--usb` for USB webcam or `rtsp` for RTSP video input.
+For example, run the demo with a USB webcam as the input.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos